Will of Alexander JACKSON goldsmith

 Abraham JACKSON, goldsmith

 Isaac JACKSON.
-He may not have been a goldsmith, and may have been a merchant trading in silk.
+He may not have been a goldsmith.
+He may have been a merchant trading in silk.

 Bartholomew PICKERING